fermga/TNFR-LFS/docs/presets.md

 1. Duplicate the closest preset file and adjust the per-phase targets.
-2. Drop the customised file into your project (e.g. alongside `profiles.toml`) and load it with :class:`tnfr_lfs.ingestion.offline.ProfileManager`.
+2. Drop the customised file into your project (e.g. alongside `profiles.toml`) and load it with :class:`tnfr_lfs.telemetry.offline.ProfileManager`.
 3. When you call :meth:`ProfileManager.resolve`, the manager now pulls the base :class:`tnfr_lfs.recommender.rules.ThresholdProfile` for the selected car/track combination before applying your overrides.
-This preserves any track-level `phase_weights` and exposes them via the returned :class:`tnfr_lfs.ingestion.offline.ProfileSnapshot`. 【F:tnfr_lfs/ingestion/offline/profiles.py†L140-L176】
+This preserves any track-level `phase_weights` and exposes them via the returned :class:`tnfr_lfs.telemetry.offline.ProfileSnapshot`. 【F:tnfr_lfs/ingestion/offline/profiles.py†L140-L176】

 The CLI/HUD automatically uses the resolved `phase_weights` when segmenting microsectors, so presets immediately influence the